Sz-Tim/isRev/ms/msDraft.md

 # Species composition & beta diversity
 Beta diversity was originally defined as the ratio of regional diversity ($\gamma$) to local diversity ($\alpha$) where $\beta = \frac{\gamma}{\alpha}$ [@Whittaker1960].
-Over the ensuing decades, variations and indices for estimating beta diversity have proliferated [@Tuomisto2010].
+Over the ensuing decades, definitions and indices for estimating beta diversity have proliferated [@Tuomisto2010].
 In a broad sense, however, beta diversity quantifies the variation in the species composition across space or time [@Anderson2011].
 That variation can occur either through the replacement of one species for another, called *turnover*, or through the loss or addition of species, called *nestedness* [@Baselga2010; @Baselga2012; @Legendre2014].
 Total beta diversity can be partitioned into turnover and nestedness to compare the proportion of compositional change resulting from the replacement or addition of species, respectively [@Baselga2010].
 Turnover and nestedness are likely driven by different processes.
-Understanding the elevational pattern of each can clarify the importance of ecological filtering, biotic interactions, and neutral processes in structuring ant communities **CITE**[@Svenning2011].
+Understanding the elevational pattern of each can clarify the importance of ecological filtering, biotic interactions, and neutral processes in structuring ant communities [@Svenning2011; @Dapporto2014].
+In this section, I examine ant community variation across taxonomic levels at the scale of entire gradients ($\beta_{st}$) as well as between adjacent elevational bands.
+Further, I partition that variation into turnover and nestedness to investigate whether ant communities differ across elevation due to the replacement of taxa or the addition and loss of taxa.

 To summarize and compare the total variation in ant communities across entire elevational gradients, I calculated gradient-wide beta diversity as:

 $$D_\beta = \frac{\gamma_{grad}}{\bar{\alpha_{grad}}}$$

-where $\gamma$ is the total richness along the gradient and $\bar{\alpha}$ is the average richness of the sampled elevational bands [@Tuomisto2010].
+where $\gamma_{grad}$ is the total richness along the gradient and $\bar{\alpha_{grad}$ is the average richness of the sampled elevational bands [@Tuomisto2010].
 Because this method is affected by the number of sampled elevational bands, I standardized $D_\beta$ as:

 $$\beta_{st} = \frac{D_\beta - 1}{N - 1}$$